Campaigning for the fair treatment of New Zealanders living in Australia

 Citizenship applicants must reside for four years immediately prior to applying.
 You can be outside of Australia for up to 365 days within that four-year period, including no more than 90 days in the 12 months before applying.
 Use the Home Affairs Residence Calculator to see if you meet the residency requirement.

-Am I eligible for the direct citizenship pathway if I am not in Australia on 1 July 2023?
+Am I eligible for the direct citizenship pathway if I was not in Australia on 1 July 2023?

-I went overseas and could not return to Australia for more than 12 months due to the Covid-19 closure.
+I went overseas and could not return to Australia due to the Covid-19 closure.
 Is there a residency exemption for this?

 There is no residency exemption for the Covid-related border closure.
-Overseas absences must be no more than 12 months in the four years prior to applying, and no more than 90 days total in the period of 12 months as a permanent resident.
+Overseas absences must be no more than 365 days in the four years prior to applying, and no more than 90 days total in the period of 12 months as a permanent resident.
+Use the Home Affairs Residence Calculator to see if you meet the residency requirement.

 Due to the nature of my employment I spend most of the year offshore.
 How can I apply for citizenship?